raphael-group/LAML/README.md

 ```
 -->
 ## Other options
 Below are some other important options available in LAML.
-For full documentation, please run `run_laml -h`
+For full documentation, please run `run_laml -h`.

 ### Input options
 ```